kfkonrad/workspace-change-directory/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

-Change the directory to a given repo in your workspace in Fish, Bash and ZSH
+Change the directory to a given repo in your workspace in Fish, Bash, ZSH and Nushell.

 The `wcd` command searches for a git repo within a configured folder (default: `~/workspace`) and `cd`s into that repo if it is found.
 If multiple repos are found, the user is asked to pick one interactively.